top of page

 Select the option below to follow the path designed for your situation.

-Create a complete, state-specific estate plan tailored for homeowners, individuals, and families who want a straightforward way to protect their assets and avoid probate.
-Perfect for anyone who wants clarity, privacy, and control over how their affairs are handled.
+Create a complete, state-specific estate plan designed for individuals and joint plans who want a clear and affordable way to protect their assets and help reduce probate delays.
+Ideal for those who value clarity, privacy, and control over how their affairs are handled.

 Living Trust for Parents With Minor Children